MHA orders CBI probe into supply of substandard medicines in Delhi govt hospitals | Law-Order

 - India

-The Union Home ministry has ordered a Central Bureau of Investigation (CBI) inquiry into the supply of substandard medicines in Delhi government hospitals and whether the drugs were also distributed through mohalla clinics, sources said on Friday.
+The Union Home ministry has ordered a CBI inquiry into the alleged supply of ''substandard'' medicines in Delhi government hospitals and whether the drugs were also distributed through mohalla clinics, sources said on Friday.

 The CBI probe was ordered following a recommendation by Delhi Lt Governor V K Saxena on the matter in December last year.